adessoTurkey-dotNET/.github/profile/README.md

 - [AdsPush](https://github.com/adessoTurkey-dotNET/AdsPush) - A server-side push notification library that fully supports APNS and FCM
 - [Medesso](https://github.com/adessoTurkey-dotNET/Medesso) - A customized library inspired by MediatR library.
 We develop and use it in line with our needs
 - [LucInANutshell](https://github.com/adessoTurkey-dotNET/LucInANutshell) - The full-text search engine within the scope of the Apache Lucene project
+- [AdsInfoAccessor](https://github.com/adessoTurkey-dotNET/AdsInfoAccessor) - A library that provides single point to get common info in your application pipeline.
 - [NLocalizator](https://github.com/adessoTurkey-dotNET/NLocalizator) - This tool allows you to build a localization structure whose content can be changed at run-time.

 ## Contributing 👩‍💻🧑‍💻